Googles algorithm changes and YouTube censorship deepen the deletion of Erdogan's criticisms - ExBulletin

 These developments came in the midst of increased political repression in Türkiye.
 In March, the mayor of Istanbul, Ekrem Mamoglu, a main opposition figure, was arrested for accusations of controversial corruption.
 His account X was then blocked in Türkiye for having allegedly encouraged the troubles, a decision based on article 8 / A of the Internet law of turkeys (n ° 5651).

-During the same parliamentary hearing, Emir condemned Mamoglu's arrest as unconstitutional and politically motivated.
+During the same parliamentary hearing, Emir condemned the arrest of Mamoglus as unconstitutional and politically motivated.

 The judiciary is used as a weapon, he said.
 We now have a system where an article criticizing the government can get you in prison or make your full online presence close.